cognitedata/inso-bootstrap-cli/README.md

 - `dataset-suffix`
   - Suffix added to all data set names.
 Recommended value is `ds` while default is `dataset`
 - `rawdb-suffix`
   - Suffix added to all raw databases.
-Recommended value is `db` whilde default is `rawdb`
+Recommended value is `db` while default is `rawdb`
 - `rawdb-additional-variants`
   - This allows creation for additional rawdbs per node.
 The additional RAW DBs can for example be used for state stores from extractors to keep these separate from the actual data.
 Default is one additional variant with suffix `state`